Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 In this example, extra JSON elements are inserted at the root of the request body by setting `model_extras` when calling the `complete` method.
 These are intended for AI models that require extra parameters beyond what is defined in the REST API.

 Note that by default, the service will reject any request payload that includes unknown parameters (ones that are not defined in the REST API [Request Body table](https://learn.microsoft.com/azure/ai-studio/reference/reference-model-inference-chat-completions#request-body)).
-In order to change the default service behaviour, when the `complete` method includes `model_extras`, the client library will automatically add the HTTP request header `"unknown_params": "pass_through"`.
+In order to change the default service behaviour, when the `complete` method includes `model_extras`, the client library will automatically add the HTTP request header `"extra_parameters": "pass_through"`.

 The input argument `model_extras` is not restricted to chat completions.
 It is suppored on other client methods as well.